UIC 8th Annual Honors Band Festival: Nov. 1-3, 2019

 2019 Guest Conductor Information:

-Dr. Linda R. Moorhouse currently serves as Associate Director of the School of Music.
+Dr. Linda R. Moorhouse currently serves as Associate Director of the School of Music at the University of Illinois Urbana Champaign.
 She also holds an appointment in the Bands Division as Senior Associate Director and is a member of the conducting faculty.
 Prior to her current position, she served as Interim Director of Bands at the University of Illinois and taught graduate and undergraduate conducting, and wind band history.

 Before joining the University of Illinois School of Music in fall 2010, Dr. Moorhouse served on the faculty at Louisiana State University for over 20 years, where she was the recipient of LSU School of Music and several campus-wide awards for teaching excellence.
 While at LSU, she taught conducting, directed the LSU Symphonic Winds, and served as drill designer, auxiliary choreographer, co-director and teacher of record of the LSU Tiger Marching Band, one of a select few award-winning college marching bands in Division I universities.
 Under her leadership, the LSU Tiger Band received the Sudler Trophy (the "Heisman trophy" of college marching bands), and won the 2008 ESPN "Battle of the Bands" contest.
 She also served as director and administrator of the LSU Summer Music Camps.